- What is the recommended frequency of recalibration/re-certification of hydrometers?

 If you need a new hydrometer, or you wish to replace your hydrometer due to damage, we are able to supply these, providing that we calibrate them.
 We do not sell uncalibrated hydrometers.
 Contact us if you would like a quote for the supply and calibration of a new hydrometer.

-We can calibrate almost any hydrometer made…glass, metal, or plastic, and this includes saccharometers, lactometers, vinometers, brinometers, and marine survey.
+We can calibrate almost any hydrometer made of glass, metal, or plastic, and this includes saccharometers, lactometers, vinometers, brinometers, and marine survey.

-We offer a fast turnaround, with a next day service often available and the norm being a return of a calibrated instrument within 5-7 working days (UK mainland).
+We offer a fast turnaround if necessary but the normal a return of a calibrated instrument is within two to three weeks (UK mainland).
 Contact us for further information.